How Does Magma Form? (Composition)

 How is magma formed?
 Magma can be formed by melting the earth’s crust or within the mantle.
 Crust and mantle are almost entirely solid, indicating that magma only forms in special places where pre-existing solid rocks melt.
 There are three conditions for forming magma.

-1. Temperature: A rising magma from the mantle brings the heat with it and transfers heat to their surrounding rocks at shallower depths which may melt.
+1. Temperature: A rising magma from the mantle brings the heat with it and transfers heat to their surrounding rocks at shallower depths, which may melt.

 It will melt whenever the temperature is high enough for the rock to hit the melting point.
 But that melting point depends on how much pressure the rock is under.
-Different layers act differently if it’s under a lot of pressure and the melting point increases.
+Different layers act differently if they’re under a lot of pressure and the melting point increases.

 2. Pressure: Melting occurs due to a decrease in pressure.
 It is also called decompression melt.
-So the decrease in pressure affecting a hot mantle rock at a constant temperature permits melting, forming magma.
+So, the decrease in pressure affecting a hot mantle rock at a constant temperature permits melting, forming magma.
 When pressure is decreased, melting can occur because the bonds between particles can be broken down.

 3. Volatiles: Adding volatiles like water decreases rock’s melting point.
 At convergence zones, the subducting plate heats, causing a release of water.
 It decreases the melting point of the surrounding rock.
 This rock melt generates magma.